 Hawaiian Monk Seal

-The Hawaiian monk seal is one of the most endangered marine mammals in the world.
+The Hawaiian monk seal is one of the most endangered seal species in the world.
 The population overall has been declining for over six decades and current numbers are only about one-third of historic population levels.
 Importantly, however, the prolonged decline has slowed over the last 10 years, thanks in many ways to recovery efforts.

-Hawaiian monk seals are found in the Hawaiian archipelago—which includes both the main and Northwestern Hawaiian Islands—and rarely at Johnston Atoll which lies nearly 1,000 miles southwest of Hawai'i.
-These monk seals are endemic to these islands, occuring no where else in the world.
+Hawaiian monk seals are found in the Hawaiian archipelago which includes both the main and Northwestern Hawaiian Islands and rarely at Johnston Atoll which lies nearly 1,000 miles southwest of Hawai'i.
+These monk seals are endemic to these islands, occurring no where else in the world.
 Hawaiian monk seals are protected under the Endangered Species Act, the Marine Mammal Protection Act, and State of Hawai'i law.

 The Hawaiian monk seal is one of NOAA Fisheries' Species in the Spotlight.